 EFFECT OF A LOW FREE SUGAR DIET VS USUAL DIET ON NONALCOHOLIC FATTY LIVER DISEASE IN ADOLESCENT BOYS

-A growing body of evidence suggests added sugars play a role in the development and/or progression of fatty liver disease.
-This 2018 trial, led by Miriam Vos (Emory) and Jeffrey Schwimmer (UCSD), considered whether removing sugar from the diet could improve fatty liver disease in children.
+A growing body of evidence suggests added sugars play a role in the development and/or progression of fatty liver disease. essay writing service reviews, led by Miriam Vos (Emory) and Jeffrey Schwimmer (UCSD), considered whether removing sugar from the diet could improve fatty liver disease in children.essay writing service reviews

 Forty adolescent boys were randomized to one of two diets for 8 weeks.
 Members of the control group continued to eat their usual diet.
 The treatment group was instructed to eat less than 3% of total calories from free (added) sugars.
 Investigators provided substantial support to help the subjects achieve this goal.
 First, study staff went to each participant’s household and replaced all sugar-containing foods with low-sugar or sugar-free substitutes (no artificial sweeteners were allowed).
 Each week, the family would then receive two shipments containing a complete diet, produced in a metabolic kitchen.
 They were instructed to eat no foods except those provided by the study staff.
 Eighteen out of 20 subjects successfully reduced free sugar intake to <3% of their total calories; by comparison, the control group consumed, on average, 10% of its calories from added sugars, which is in line with population averages.